High speed rail proposals

 As a county council, we remain focused on getting the best deal for Staffordshire in terms of mitigation, compensation for residents, economic benefits and improved connectivity.

-We have created a dedicated section which answers the most frequently asked questions.
+We also have a dedicated section which answers the most frequently asked questions.